We accept Apple Pay Google Pay Quick and secure payment options.

 Motivations Behind Seeking Revenge

 Hamlet’s desire for revenge is motivated by a complex mix of emotions and beliefs.
 At its core, his motivation is rooted in a deep-seated sense of injustice and a belief that the murder of his father must be avenged (Shakespeare, 2020, p.
 123).
 Hamlet feels a strong sense of duty to his father’s memory and believes that he has a moral obligation to understand and correct the wrong that has been done.
 This sense of duty is fueled by his love for his father and his desire to honor his memory.
 For instance, the desire for justice is further fueled by Hamlet’s feelings of powerlessness and his belief that he must take matters into his own hands to achieve justice (Hameed, 2022, p.
 121).
 In this regard, Hamlet is driven by a desire for justice and a belief that the perpetrator of the crime must be held accountable for their actions.
-Therefore, Hamlet’s motivations for revenge are rooted in a mix of emotions and beliefs, including a sense of injustice, a desire to honor his father, and a belief in justice.
+Therefore, this explication essay argues that Hamlet’s motivations for revenge are rooted in a mix of emotions and beliefs, including a sense of injustice, a desire to honor his father, and a belief in justice.

 Exploring the Concept of Revenge in Hamlet